clstoulouse/motu/README.md

 String which describes the service

 ##### profiles
-Optional string containing one value, several values separated by a comma.
+Optional string containing one value, several values separated by a comma or empty (meaning everybody can access).
 Used to manage access right from a SSO cas server.
 In the frame of CMEMS, three profiles exist: